-Cat abandonment and overpopulation are significant problems in New York City, with feral and free roaming cats contributing to cat over-population, and creating public nuisances.
-They also have the potential to spread illness, particularly from rabies transmitted from native species like raccoons.
+Feral and free-roaming cats contribute to cat overpopulation in New York City and can create public nuisances and the potential to spread illness, particularly from rabies transmitted from native species like raccoons.

 To reduce the number of feral and free roaming cats, local law requires cat owners to spay or neuter their cat if the cat is permitted to roam outdoors.

-In TNR, a feral cat is trapped, sterilized, vaccinated for rabies, and returned to the place where it was found.
+In trap, neuter, return (TNR), a feral cat is trapped, sterilized, vaccinated for rabies, and returned to the place where it was found.
 Sterilizing the cats halts reproduction and mating-related nuisance behaviors.
 TNR programs may also remove stray cats (lost or abandoned pets) and young kittens from the cat colony and place them in foster care or adopted homes.
 The Health Department neither prohibits nor specifically endorses TNR as a practice, nor the groups that are involved with TNR.

-Organizations that offer trap-neuter-return information and facilitate trap-neuter-return activities with feral and free roaming cats in New York City include:
+Organizations that offer TNR information and facilitate TNR activities with feral and free roaming cats in New York City include:

 Any organization that provides TNR information and conducts TNR activities in New York City may be included on this list.
 To have your organization added, please email firstname.lastname@example.org.